Bedrock-Org/bedrock-passport-example/README.md

-# Orange ID by Bedrock – React (NPM) Integration Example
+# Orange ID by Bedrock – React (NPM) Integration Guide

 ## How to Install